RememberOfLife/mirabel/rv2/README.md

     * [x] resizing browser window resizes window
     * [ ] fullscreen mode
   * [ ] performance: why is sokol so fast and we aren't?
-  * [ ] multiline and complex log objects, e.g. start log line end log line and so on? gathers into threadlocal or so
-    * start offers bool whether to register time and ordering directly or later

 * [ ] proper dev environment sets the correct macros and enables clang auto complete by compile commands, at least for native!